Learning efficient backprojections across cortical hierarchies in real time: Results

-A proposed solution is the replacement of $ \bm B_{\ell,\ell+1}$ with a random, fixed weight matrix (known as feedback alignment, FA~\cite{lillicrap2014random}).
+A proposed solution is replacing $ \bm B_{\ell,\ell+1}$ with a random, fixed weight matrix (known as feedback alignment, FA~\cite{lillicrap2014random}).
 However, FA has been shown to solve credit assignment inefficiently, and does not scale well to complex problems~\cite{nokland2016direct,moskovitz2018feedback,bartunov2018assessing,lansdell2019learning}.
 We are therefore motivated to learn top-down weights such that credit assignment is improved compared to random feedback with layer-wise connections.
 Furthermore, we would like to learn all weights $\bm B_{\ell,\ell+1}$ simultaneously, and in a way which does not interrupt feed-forward inference or learning of bottom-up weights.

 The general method we propose is explained in the following (see Fig.~\ref{fig:general_setup}).
 An input signal $\bm r_0(t)$ (`data') is presented to the neurons in the lowest layer for the duration of a presentation time $\Tpres$.

-This signal is propagated forward from layer $1$ to $N$, where each neuron follows the dynamics of Eq.~\eqref{eq:LI_base_model}.
-To reflect the inherent stochasticity of biological neurons subject to synaptic noise, thermal activity and probabilistic firing, high-frequency noise is modeled at every neuron.
+To reflect the inherent stochasticity of biological neurons subject to synaptic noise, thermal activity and probabilistic firing, high-frequency noise $\bm \xi_\ell$ with a time constant $\tauxi$ is modeled at every neuron.
 This noise is accumulated across layers, and propagated on top of the data signal.
-The top-down projections carry this mixed signal back to the lower layers, and we exploit the auto-correlation between noise signals to learn the corresponding feedback synapses based on a local alignment loss.
+The top-down projections carry this mixed signal back to the lower layers, and we exploit the auto-correlation between noise signals to learn the corresponding feedback synapses.

-Concretely, for each hidden layer we sample Ornstein-Uhlenbeck noise $\bm \xi_\ell$ with zero mean and a small amplitude compared to the somatic potential $\bm u_\ell$ (see Methods, Eq.~\eqref{eq:SDE_noise}).
-This generic noise term is added as a current to the soma of each hidden layer neuron, where it adds to the data signal to form a noisy firing rate. therefore, the sampled noise changes faster than the data signal (i.e.~stimulus).
-This condition, $\Tpres \gg \tauxi$, ensures that data and noise are separable in frequencies.

-To learn the backwards weights, simple and only local computations need to be performed by the backprojections.
-At every top-down synapse ${\bm{B}}_{\ell, \ell+1}$, a high-pass filtered rate~$\widehat{\bm r}_{\ell+1}$ is computed, which extracts the noise signal; this can be implemented in a physical substrate as the difference of the top-down rate with a low-pass filtered version.
+To learn the backwards weights, simple and only local computations need to be performed.
+At every top-down synapse ${\bm{B}}_{\ell, \ell+1}$, a high-pass filtered rate~$\widehat{\bm r}_{\ell+1}$ is computed, which extracts the noise signal; learning rules using high-pass filtered signals can easily be implemented in neuromorphic hardware and have been observed in biology~\cite{bidoret2009presynaptic}.
 This filter separates the noise from the data portion of the top-down rate.
-We learn the feedback synapses through minimization of a layer-wise alignment loss defined as